drshahizan/Python-big-data/Assignment 2a/SDS/readme.md

 </h1>

 <h1 align="center">
-  Alternatives to Pandas for Processing Large Dataset - Polars
+  Koalas as an Alternatives to Pandas on NYC Yellow Taxi Trip Dataset
   <br>
 </h1>